captaindrewsa/Nonlinear-activator-wave-field-system/README.md

 If you use this code, please cite the accompanying paper:

-> A. A. Vlasov, *Wave inhibition and breathing autosolitons in a nonlinear activator–wave-field system*, Immanuel Kant Baltic Federal University.
+> A. A. Vlasov, *Wave inhibition and breathing autosolitons in a nonlinear activator–wave-field system*.